Our School Values

 We are a Specialist school providing education for students aged five to twenty-one years, with intellectual and physical disabilities, from the greater Rotorua and Taupo area.
-In Rotorua, satellite classes operate at Western Heights School, Kaitao Middle School, Owhata Primary and 2 satellite classes at Malfroy.
+In Rotorua, satellite classes operate at Western Heights School, Selwyn Primary School, Kaitao Middle School, Owhata Primary, Sunset Primary and 2 satellite classes at Malfroy.
 In Taupo there is a class located at Mountview Primary School.
-Four classes operate at the Kea Street base school, in the western suburbs of Rotorua.
+Five classes operate at the Kea Street base school, in the western suburbs of Rotorua.
 All students are enrolled at Kea Street Specialist School, and all staff, including teacher aides, are employed by the Kea Street Board of Trustees.

 A large Activity Centre provides an area for full assemblies, celebratory occasions, dance, movement, physical activities and music.
 There is a Sensory room there as well.

 We provide opportunities for Community integration for the students and the following are examples of other activities they enjoy:

 Horse riding, gymnastics, ten pin bowling, Flip Out, recycling, library visits, dance, woodwork, computer off site experience, swimming plus day trips organised by the teachers for their classes.

 Here at Kea Street we employ the following Specialists:

 Physiotherapist, Occupational Therapist, Vision and Mobility Therapist, Psychologist and two Speech and Language Therapists.

 My vision is to strive to employ the best staff for the students, and to provide a nurturing, happy environment for them, where they are truly valued.